murtaza-kgl/Spring-Boot-JPA/README.md

 # Spring-Boot-JPA
-Create a simple project to practice spring boot jpa
+Createing a simple project to practice spring boot jpa